How attackers use malicious QR codes to bypass email security filters and steal credentials.

 - Report to IT with the email or location of the QR code

-- Enable MFA if not already done — limits damage from stolen credentials
+- Enable MFA if you haven’t already, which limits the damage from stolen credentials

 Would your staff scan that QR code?